Family Therapy

 • Examine your family’s ability to express thoughts and emotions

-• Explore family roles, rules and patterns
+• Explore roles, rules and patterns in your family

 • Identify issues and resolve conflict